f5devcentral/f5-velos-training/docs/velos_security.rst

 Viewing Audit Logs via F5OS CLI (F5OS-A 1.6.0 and Later)
 --------------------------------------------------------

 Any information related to login/logout or configuration changes are logged in the **log/controller/audit.log** location.
-By default these events are not sent to a configured remote syslog location.
+By default, these events are not sent to a configured remote syslog location.
 If you would like to send informational audit level messages to a remote syslog server, then you must explicitly enable audit events.

 First, you must configure the remote syslog destination.
 As part of that configuration, you will specify the IP address, port, and protocol of the remote syslog server.
 To send audit.log events to the remote server you must add the command **selectors selector AUTHPRIV DEBUG** as seen below.